Why need a cold bending process?

 Cold bending of different steel structures

-Steel of any cross section and size can be cold-formed or rolled, as long as it can be fitted into existing molds and rolls.
+The steel of any cross-section and size can be cold-formed or rolled, as long as it can be fitted into existing molds and rolls.

-Cold bending is most commonly used for pipes, channels, I-beams, angles and rectangular, round and semi-circular steel bars with a diameter less than 10 inches.
+Cold bending is most commonly used for pipes, channels, I-beams, angles, and rectangular, round, and semi-circular steel bars with a diameter of fewer than 10 inches.